 It is estimated that more than 250 million children and young people alive today will ultimately die from tobacco-related diseases unless rates decline.
 Scientific evidence supports that one of the best ways to reduce the power of tobacco marketing is an aggressive public education campaign.

-Don’t Smoke Your Life Away
+Don’t Smoke (or Vape) Your Life Away

-In 2004, the Gift of Life implemented the Don’t Smoke Your Life Away anti-tobacco program to combat the tobacco industry’s influence on youth, while also educating Southeast Texans on the healthcare hazards and economic impact of smoking.
+In 2004, the Gift of Life implemented the Don’t Smoke (or Vape) Your Life Away anti-tobacco program to combat the tobacco industry’s influence on youth, while also educating Southeast Texans on the healthcare hazards and economic impact of smoking.

 Presentations in BISD middle schools and high schools throughout the school year.